barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 ---
 layout: post
-title: Writing embedded drivers in Rust isn't that hard!
+title: Writing embedded drivers in Rust isn't that hard.
 Part 1
 ---

 Recently Niklas Cölle, a friend of mine, designed a credit card sized PCB ([link](/i2c-driver-schematic.pdf) to the schematic) with